 About Our Undeclared Major

-Many students enter college not yet knowing which majors they wish to pursue.
-In fact, many students applying to the University of Vermont remain "undeclared" in choosing majors.
+Many students apply to the University of Vermont as "undeclared" majors -- still unsure where their academic passions lie.
 At the time students apply to UVM, each is required to choose one of our seven undergraduate schools as an academic base, but, in most cases, a student will not have to select a major until the end of the first or second year at the university.

 In all of our undergraduate programs, the curriculum is designed to encourage exploration and to provide exposure to a variety of disciplines during the first two years of study.
 Particular interests are often discovered during this period.